ietf-wg-masque/draft-ietf-masque-connect-ip-dns/draft-ietf-masque-connect-ip-dns.md

 an endpoint to request DNS configuration from its peer.
 The capsule allows the endpoint to optionally indicate a preference for which DNS configuration it would get assigned.
-The sender can indicate that it has no preference by not sending any name servers or domain names in its request DNS Configuration.
+The sender can indicate that it has no preference by not sending any nameservers or domain names in its request DNS Configuration.

 ~~~
 DNS_REQUEST Capsule {